putthidaSR/AlexPi-Smart-Weather-Station/README.md

  <b>TCSS 573: Internet of Things – Winter 2021</b><br><br>
 </p>

 The purpose of this project is to design and implement a practical case of a smart home hub using Raspberry Pi.
+We propose a cheaper solution to build a smart home hub to monitor both indoor and outdoor temperature and air quality that can be expanded overtime, and comes with user-friendly IoT edge-based dashboards for authenticated users to automate and control Amazon Alexa-integrated smart home devices; and view historical data.
+Our system is integrated with Amazon Alexa Skill which gives users the ability to issue voice commands from Amazon Echo devices or remotely from the Alexa Mobile application.

 -----